galaxyproject/galaxy-hub/src/events/gcc2019/index.md

 [<img src="/src/events/gcc2019/freiburg_street_thumb.jpg" alt="Freiburg Germany" width="200" />](https://commons.wikimedia.org/wiki/File:Altstadt,_Freiburg,_Germany_-_panoramio_%282%29.jpg)
 </div>

-[Freiburg](https://visit.freiburg.de/en) is on the edge of the Black Forest, and is famous for its architecture, cobblestone streets and historic districts, and is home to one of Germany's oldest universities (and our host)!.
+[Freiburg](https://visit.freiburg.de/en) is on the edge of the Black Forest, and is famous for its architecture, cobblestone streets and historic districts, and is home to one of Germany's oldest universities (and our host)!
 Freiburg is in the Baden wine-growing region and *is the sunniest city in Germany.*

 GCC2019 will be held at [Konzerthaus Freiburg](http://www.konzerthaus.freiburg.de/) in central Freiburg, adjacent to the [Freiburg train station](https://www.bahnhof.de/bahnhof-de/Freiburg__Breisgau__Hbf-1039062).